alexguja/notes/langs/go/notes/blocks_shadows_and_control_structures.md

 ### The `for-range` statement
 The `for-range` statement iterates over a variety of data structures, including arrays, slices, maps, strings, and channels.

-When ranging over an array or slice, two values are returned for each iteration.
+- When ranging over an array or slice, two values are returned for each iteration.
 The first is the index of the element, and the second is a copy of the element at that index.
+- The iteration happens over a copy of the compound, so modifying an element does not change the original compound.

 ```Go
 vals := []int{2, 4, 6, 8, 10, 12}